karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 # 4. gRPC Reflection

+Testing a gRPC application is far more troubling than testing a JSON HTTP Api and that's exactly what gRPC reflection could solve for us.

-gRPC reflection is an extension for servers to assist clients in runtime construction of requests without having stub information precompiled into the client.
+gRPC reflection is an extension for gRPC servers to assist clients in runtime construction of requests without having the proto files precompiled into the client.

 gRPC reflection tries to answer the following questions:

 - What methods does a service export?
 - For a particular method, how do we call it?
-Specifically, what are the names of the methods, are those methods unary or streaming, and what are the types of the argument and result?
+- What are the names of the methods, are those methods unary or streaming?
+- What are the types of the argument and result?

 In dotnet you can enable gRPC Reflection using the ``Grpc.AspNetCore.Server.Reflection`` package.
 To configure reflection in an app: